-There have been no changes to the directors, officers, or committee members of the Issuer.
+Except as disclosed in Section 1, there have been no changes to the directors, officers, or committee members of the Issuer.

 17. Discuss any trends which are likely to impact the Issuer including trends in the Issuer's market(s) or political/regulatory trends.